-Roadway profiles have been evaluated for overpass (SR 303L over the cross streets) and underpass options and an overpass are recommended for constructability, traffic control considerations, and to enable connecting with existing ultimate ramp and mainline infrastructure.
-Underpass options would require removal of segments of constructed ramps, mainline, and other infrastructure.
+Roadway profiles have been evaluated for overpass (SR 303L over the cross streets) and underpass options, and an overpass is recommended for constructability, traffic control considerations, and to enable connecting with existing ultimate ramp and mainline infrastructure.
+Underpass options would require removal of segments of constructed ramps, mainline, and unnecessary waste of usable infrastructure.

 Bridge span configuration and structure type evaluations prioritize limiting structure depth to minimize roadway profile, borrow for embankment, and overall costs.
 A pre-cast, prestressed (PC/PS) girder bridge is recommended at these locations to enable opening up of crossroad traffic as early as possible during construction by eliminating falsework.
 A UBT42 PC/PS is recommended as it provides low structure depth, less girders as compared to AASHTO girder and box beams due alternatives and is shown in Figure 47 for each traffic interchange.
-Where early access is not required, a continuous, two-span, cast-in-place, posttensioned (CIP/PT) concrete girder bridge constructed on soffit fill can be built for comparable cost and similar low structure depths.
-The proposed roadway profile allows the bridges to be widened either in-kind considering falsework depth, or with PC/PS girders, while meeting temporary and permanent vertical clearance requirements.
-The savings of CIP/PT on soffit fill are found through elimination of falsework, girder transport and crane operations, reduced earthwork costs through compact superstructure depth and lowered roadway profiles and leveraging of borrow already required for the mainline embankment.

-The continuous, two-span, precast, prestressed UBT 42 girder bridge is recommended to minimize girder depth and girder lines.
-Traditional-strength girders can be constructed on full height abutments to shorten spans and further reduce structure depth.
-Final design may consider increasing spans using higher concrete strength of 8.5 ksi and using partial-height abutments at 3:1 slope for comparable costs, with increase in span costs offset by elimination of more-costly full-height abutment and walls.
+The continuous, two-span, precast, prestressed UBT 42 girder bridge, similar to those used at the 51st and 43rd Avenues TIs, is recommended to minimize girder depth and lines.
+Final design of the interchanges may use traditional-strength girders on full abutments to shorten spans and further reduce structure depth.
+Use of higher concrete strength of 8.5 ksi and use of partial-height abutments at 3:1 slope can further increase spans, with higher costs offset by elimination of more-costly full-height abutment and walls.
 The abutment face shall be offset from curb sufficiently to provide an offset sidewalk and sufficient sight distance for turning crossroad traffic.